felixgren/wsl-lesson/README.md

 where `<yourusername>` is the username you defined during installation.
 <br>

 3. As listed above your Linux files will typically be stored at `\\wsl$\Ubuntu\home\<yourname>`.
 It's best to use this as the starting folder in Windows Terminal.
-Let's open the settings in PowerShell and add the following configuration line to the Ubuntu profile:
+Let's open the settings in Windows Terminal and add the following configuration line to the Ubuntu profile:
   ```
   "startingDirectory": "//wsl$/Ubuntu/home/<yourname>/"
   ```